If You’ve Been Injured in an Auto Accident Our Attorneys Can Help You Get Your Life Back on Track

 How We Can Help You: Companies that provide “law loans” require you to have legal representation in order to obtain a loan.
-Our firm has well-established relationships with several law loan companies including a new organization that charges a set interest charge as opposed to loans that escalate every month.
+Our Dallas car crash attorneys have well-established relationships with several law loan companies, including a new organization that charges a set interest charge as opposed to loans that escalate every month.

 (And Other Medical Issues)

-Q: Can your office help me get medical care?
+Q: Can your law firm help me get medical care?

-A: Yes, we have established relationships with medical providers who specialize in helping victims of car wrecks recover from injuries.
+A: Yes, our Dallas car wreck lawyers have established relationships with medical providers who specialize in helping victims of recover from auto accident injuries.
 These providers will defer payment until your case has resolved.
 We have relationships with medical doctors, surgeons, pain management facilities, diagnostic facilities, pharmacies, and surgical centers.
-If you do not have health insurance or can’t afford the high cost of co-pays and deductibles we can assist you with getting the medical attention you need and deserve at no up-front cost to you.
+If you do not have health insurance or can’t afford the high cost of co-pays and deductibles, we can assist you with getting the medical attention you need and deserve, at no up-front cost to you.

 Q: What if you need a surgery but don’t have health insurance or can’t afford your deductible?

-A: Our firm has relationships with surgeons who will perform a variety of procedures and delay billing you until your case concludes.
-In addition, we also have relationships with anesthesiologists, surgical nurses, and surgical facilities willing to delay payment until your case has concluded.
+A: Our injury law firm has relationships with surgeons who will perform a variety of procedures and delay billing you until your car accident case settles.
+In addition, we also have relationships with anesthesiologists, surgical nurses, and surgical facilities willing to delay payment until your accident injury case has concluded.

 An Example: We represented a gentleman without health insurance who was rear-ended by a commercial vehicle.
 His doctors determined he needed a spine fusion.
-Our office was able convince a renowned spine surgeon, surgical nurse, anesthesiologist, and Medical Center of Plano to perform the procedure and delay billing our client until his case was concluded.
+Our law office was able convince a renowned spine surgeon, surgical nurse, anesthesiologist, and Medical Center of Plano to perform the procedure and delay billing until our client’s car accident case was settled.

 Q: Should you schedule an appointment with your family doctor if you were injured in an automobile accident?

-A: Yes, but many family doctors choose not to treat patients who have been involved in a motor vehicle collision because they are weary of billing issues and the potential of getting sucked into a lawsuit.
+A: Yes.
+But many family doctors choose not to treat patients who have been involved in a motor vehicle collision because they are weary of billing issues and the potential of getting sucked into a lawsuit.
 In addition, many times it takes a significant amount of time to schedule an appointment with a family doctor.
-If too much time passes before you’re able to get examined the insurance company is likely to argue you weren’t hurt in the car wreck.
-Try and see your family doctor if possible but consider utilizing medical providers who have experience specifically treating patients who have been injured in a motor vehicle accident.
+If too much time passes before you are able to get examined, the insurance company is likely to argue you were not really hurt in the car wreck.
+Try and see your family doctor if possible, but consider utilizing medical providers who have experience specifically treating patients who have been injured in car accidents.

 Q: What happens if your health insurance carrier pays some of your medical bills following a car wreck?

 A: If your health insurance company or Medicare or Medicaid pays any bills regarding injuries related to your case, they are entitled to be reimbursed if you receive monies from a third-party.
 This is referred to as the right to subrogation.
-The amount they are entitled to be reimbursed is based on various factors but generally our firm can secure a reduction of any lien amount from your health insurance company to facilitate settlement of your case.
+The amount they are entitled to be reimbursed is based on various factors, but generally our Dallas auto accident law firm can secure a reduction of any lien amount from your health insurance company to facilitate settlement of your case.

 Q: Did you receive notice of a hospital lien?

-A: If you received medical treatment at a hospital within 72 hours of a motor vehicle collision the hospital can file a lien against the proceeds of your case.
-Our firm has experience in negotiating with hospitals to reduce hospital liens in order to achieve settlement of a case.
+A: If you received medical treatment at a hospital within 72 hours of a motor vehicle collision, the hospital can file a lien against the proceeds of your case.
+Our Dallas car wreck attorneys have vast experience in negotiating with hospitals to reduce hospital liens, in order to achieve settlement of an auto accident case.

 Q: What are some of the common injuries people sustain in car accidents?

-A: In our experience spinal injuries are exceedingly common in motor vehicle wrecks.
-These injuries can be soft tissue in nature or more substantial such as a herniated disc and/or extruded disc.
-Car wreck victims often require extensive physical therapy to make a full recover from the injuries they sustained in the automobile accident.
+A: In our experience, spinal injuries are exceedingly common in motor vehicle wrecks.
+These injuries can be soft tissue in nature or more substantial, such as a herniated disc and/or extruded disc.
+Car crash victims often require extensive physical therapy to make a full recover from their injuries.
 Often times pain management doctors can perform epidural steroid injections and/or facet injections to provide relief to the injured victim.
-Of course, car wrecks can also directly lead to broken bones, fractures, and muscle tears.
+Of course, car accidents can also directly lead to broken bones, fractures, and muscle tears.
 We routinely represent clients who have suffered a torn meniscus, torn rotator cuff, broken ribs, etc.

 Q: Can you recover damages for the income you have lost because of the wreck?

-A: Yes, but proving-up lost wages can be difficult and requires proper medical documentation and documentation.
-These damages can be established via affidavit, a letter from your employer, a loss of earnings form, past tax returns, and/or other documents indicating the amount of money you earned prior to the motor vehicle accident.
+A: Yes.
+But proving-up lost wages can be difficult and requires proper medical documentation.
+These damages can be established via affidavit, a letter from your employer, a loss of earnings form, past tax returns, and/or other documents indicating the amount of money you earned prior to the car wreck.

 Q: Can you recover damages for money you will lose in the future because of the auto accident?